-- 8.1 If you are the subject of disciplinary allegations leading to a meeting with the Investigation Manager, the Disciplinary Manager or the Appeal Manager, you may be accompanied at such interview or meeting by a Companion. - 8.2 You must let the relevant Manager know who your Companion will be at least one working day before the relevant interview or meeting. - 8.3 If you have any particular reasonable need, for example, because you have a disability, you can also be accompanied by a suitable helper. - 8.4 Your Companion can address the relevant interview or meeting in order to: - (a) put your case; - (b) sum up your case; - (c) respond on your behalf to any view expressed at the relevant interview or meeting; and - (d) Ask questions on your behalf. - 8.5 Your Companion can also confer with you during the relevant interview or meeting. - 8.6 Your Companion has no right to: - (a) answer questions on your behalf; - (b) address the relevant interview or meeting if you do not wish it; or - (c) prevent you from explaining your case. - 8.7 Where you have identified your Companion and they have confirmed in writing to the relevant Manager that they cannot attend the date or time set for the relevant interview or meeting, the relevant person will not usually postpone the meeting for a period in excess of five working days from the date set by the School to a date or time agreed with your Companion provided that it is reasonable in all the circumstances.
+- 8.1 If you are the subject of disciplinary allegations which lead to you being invited to an interview or meeting pursuant to this Disciplinary Policy and Procedure, you may be accompanied at such interview or meeting by a Companion. - 8.2 You must let the relevant Manager know who your Companion will be at least one Working Day before the relevant interview or meeting. - 8.3 If you have any particular reasonable need, for example, because you have a disability, you can also be accompanied by a suitable helper. - 8.4 Your Companion can address the relevant interview or meeting in order to: - (a) put your case; - (b) sum up your case; - (c) respond on your behalf to any view expressed at the relevant interview or meeting; and - (d) ask questions on your behalf. - 8.5 Your Companion can also confer with you during the relevant interview or meeting. - 8.6 Your Companion has no right to: - (a) answer questions on your behalf; - (b) address the relevant interview or meeting if you do not wish it; or - (c) prevent you from explaining your case. - 8.7 Where you have identified your Companion and they have confirmed in writing to the relevant Manager that they cannot attend the date or time set for the relevant interview or meeting, the relevant interview or meeting will be postponed for a period not in excess of five Working Days from the date set by the School to a date and time agreed with your Companion.
 Should your Companion subsequently be unable to attend the rearranged date, the meeting may be held in their absence or written representations will be accepted